jedib0t/go-pretty/table/README.md

 Pretty-print tables into ASCII/Unicode strings.

-  - Supports Header and Footer
-  - Supports Adding Rows one-by-one or as a group
+  - Add Rows one-by-one or as a group
+  - Add Header(s) and Footer(s)
+  - Set output to be mirrored to an io.Writer object like os.StdOut
   - Auto (horizontal) Align (numeric columns are aligned Right)
   - Custom (horizontal) Align per column
   - Custom (vertical) VAlign per column (and multi-line column support)